nushell/nushell.github.io/commands/docs/str_join.md

 title: str join
 categories: |
   strings
-version: 0.76.0
+version: 0.76.1
 strings: |
-  Concatenate multiple strings into a single string, with an optional separator between each
+  Concatenate multiple strings into a single string, with an optional separator between each.
 usage: |
-  Concatenate multiple strings into a single string, with an optional separator between each
+  Concatenate multiple strings into a single string, with an optional separator between each.
 ---

 # <code>{{ $frontmatter.title }}</code> for strings